Baked Sweet Potato Chips

 Instructions

-• Wash sweet potatoes and slice thinly with a mandoline slicer or sharp knife.
-No need to peel the potatoes.
+- Wash the sweet potatoes and slice them thinly using a mandoline slicer or a sharp knife.
+No need to peel them!

-• Place potato slices in a bowl with oil and sea salt.
-Start with 1/2 Tablespoon of oil and add more if needed.
-You want the sweet potato slices lightly coated.
-Toss to combine until all slices are lightly coated with oil.
+- Add the slices to a large bowl with oil and sea salt.
+Start with ½ tablespoon of oil and add more if needed—you just want the slices lightly coated.
+Toss until all the slices are evenly coated.

-• Chips are done when they’re golden in color and crisp.
+- Chips are ready when they’re golden and crisp.
+Serve right away for maximum crunch!

 Notes